MissVeronica/um-account-file-manager/README.md

-# um-account-file-manager
+# UM Account File Manager
-Extension to Ultimate Member for Management of User Account Files.
+Extension to Ultimate Member for Management of User Account Images and Files.